Arbitration in Dubai and the United Arab Emirates (UAE)

 4- If the award issued by a person who is not competent to act as an arbitrator.

-5- Failure the by the arbitrator to afford an opportunity of being heard to a party to arbitration claim.
+5- Failure the by the arbitrator to afford an opportunity of being heard by a party to arbitration claim.

 6- Lack of capacity to enter into the arbitration agreement.